Government re-constitutes Cabinet committees, check the full list

 - Amit Shah, Minister of Home Affairs.

-- Ramvilas Paswan, Minister of Consumer Affairs, Food and Public Distribution.
+- Ramvilas Paswan, Minister of Consumer Affairs; Food and Public Distribution.

-- Narendra Singh Tomar, Minister of Agriculture &Farmer Welfare, Minister of Rural Development: and Minister of Panchayati Raj.
+- Narendra Singh Tomar, Minister of Agriculture &Farmer Welfare; Minister of Rural Development; and Minister of Panchayati Raj.

-- Ravi Shankar Prasad, Minister of Communications and Information Technology; and Minister of Law and Justice

 - Harsimrat Kaur Badal, Minister of Food Processing Industries.

-- Dr. Harsh Vardhan, Minister of Health & Family Welfare; Minister of Science & Technology; and Minister of Earth Sciences,
+- Dr Harsh Vardhan, Minister of Health & Family Welfare; Minister of Science & Technology; and Minister of Earth Sciences.

-- Piyush Goyal, Minister of Railways, Minister of Commerce &Industry
+- Piyush Goyal, Minister of Railways; Minister of Commerce &Industry.

-- Arvind Ganpat Sawant, Minister of Heavy Industries & Public Enterprise
+- Arvind Ganpat Sawant, Minister of Heavy Industries & Public Enterprise.

 - Prahlad Joshi, Minister of Parliamentary Affairs; Minister of Coal and Mines.